Bogdan Bogdanović (architect)

 Bogdan Bogdanović (Богдан Богдановић; 20 August 1922 – 18 June 2010) was a Serbian and Yugoslav architect, urbanist and essayist.
-He taught architecture at the University of Belgrade Faculty of Architecture, where he also served as dean.
-Bogdanović wrote numerous articles about urbanism, especially about its mythic and symbolic aspects, some of which appeared in international journals such as El País, Die Zeit, and others.
-He was also involved in politics, as a Yugoslav Partisan in World War II, later as mayor of Belgrade.
-When Slobodan Milošević rose to power and nationalism gained ground in Yugoslavia, Bogdanović became a dissident.
+Bogdanović fought in World War II as a partisan, and embarked on an academic architectural career at the University of Belgrade's Faculty of Architecture after the end of the war.
+He became renowned from the 1950s onward for designing a number of monuments and memorials commemorating victims and resistance fighters of World War II in Yugoslavia; his concrete sculpture titled Stone Flower near the site of Jasenovac concentration camp attracted particular attention.

-Bogdanović is best known for designing monuments and memorials commemorating victims and resistance fighters of World War II built all over Yugoslavia from the early 1950s to the 1980s.
-In particular, the monumental concrete sculpture titled Stone Flower near the site of Jasenovac concentration camp gained international attention.
+Bogdanović was also known for his essays on urbanism and architecture, and was active in Yugoslav Communist Party politics, serving as Mayor of Belgrade from 1982 to 1986.
+He was dismayed by the rise of nationalism in Yugoslavia, and went into self-imposed exile in 1993, dying in Vienna in 2010.

 Life

 Bogdanović was born into a family of leftist intellectuals.
 His father Milan Bogdanović was a literary critic, long-time president of the Association of Writers and director of the National Theatre.

 Beginning in 1940, Bogdan studied architecture at the University of Belgrade.
 He participated in World War II ("a bit" in his words) as a partisan, becoming a member of the Communist Party, and was seriously wounded in eastern Bosnia.
 Despite his injuries, he continued his academic career after the war, graduating in 1950, becoming a teaching assistant at the department for urbanism (from 1953), then a docent in 1960, extraordinary professor and president of the Yugoslav Union of Architects in 1964, dean of the Faculty of Architecture and a corresponding member of the Serbian Academy of Sciences and Arts (SANU) in 1970, and full professor in 1973.
 In 1981 he resigned from SANU, and he was conferred emeritus status in 1987.

 Being an ardent leftist, Bogdanović opposed the increasing nationalism espoused by state leaders since the early 1980s.
 Nonetheless, he became Mayor of Belgrade in 1982 on the initiative of Ivan Stambolić, then chairman of the League of Communists of Serbia.
 Bogdanović served one term in office, until 1986.
 During this time, he organised an international competition for the complete redevelopment of New Belgrade, a planned area on the left bank of the Sava river.
 All submissions to this competition have since disappeared.